Career Action Guide

 Professional and continuing education

 Advance your career today!
 UW Bothell offers a variety of certificate programs to help you gain new skills.
-UW Bothell also offers courses through Professional and Continuing Education at the University of Washington Bothell and Seattle campuses.
+UW Bothell also offers courses through Professional and Continuing Education at the UW Bothell and Seattle campuses.

 Salary, budgeting and finances